porterjamesj/website/content/blog/7-hello-mesos.md

     :::python
     task.command.value = "echo hello world"

-now that we've created a generic task protobuf, we fill in it's `command` field with what we actually want the task to do, in this case simply `echo hello world`.
+now that we've created a generic task protobuf, we fill in its `command` field with what we actually want the task to do, in this case simply `echo hello world`.